Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

-The density estimator $\smash{\hat{f}_{n,\mat{H}}}$ is the first and only example in the literature of an asymmetric kernel smoother tailored for general half-spaces in dimension $d\geq 2$.
-For the one-dimensional analog on the half-line $(0,\infty)$, see, e.g., \cite{MR2053071} and \cite{MR2179543}.
+The density estimator $\smash{\hat{f}_{n,\mat{H}}}$ is the first and only example in the literature of an asymmetric kernel density estimator tailored for general half-spaces in dimension $d\geq 2$.
+For the one-dimensional analog on the half-line $(0,\infty)$, see, e.g., \cite{MR2053071}, \cite{MR2179543}, \cite{MR2229885}, \cite{MR3131281}, \cite{MR4136585} and references therein.
+Two competing estimators are proposed in Section~\ref{subsec:simulation.competing.estimators}.

-Asymmetric kernel estimators possess several desirable qualities.
-They offer distinct advantages by eliminating boundary bias asymptotically, as evidenced by Proposition~\ref{prop:asymptotic.bias} below, and by having no spill-over effect near the boundary because the shape of the kernel adapts locally to the geometry of the support.
+As mentioned in Section~\ref{sec:density.estimation.half.spaces}, asymmetric kernel estimators possess several desirable qualities.
+They achieve asymptotically negligible boundary bias, as shown by Proposition~\ref{prop:asymptotic.bias} below, and avoid spill-over near the boundary by locally adjusting the kernel's shape to the support's geometry.
+This inherent trait distinguishes them from the reflection method or boundary kernels, making them exceptionally user-friendly and among the simplest estimators in the class of methods that achieve asymptotic unbiasedness near the boundary.
 Moreover, they are nonnegative across the entire support of the target density, which sets them apart from many boundary bias-corrected estimators.

-Negligible boundary bias is an inherent characteristic of asymmetric kernel smoothers, in contrast to other approaches such as the reflection method or boundary kernels; see, e.g.,~\cite{MR797636},~\cite{MR1130920}, and~\cite{doi:10.1007/BF00147776}.
-This property makes them exceptionally user-friendly and among the simplest estimators to employ in the class of methods that feature asymptotic unbiasedness near the boundary.
 For an overview of the literature on asymmetric kernel estimators, refer to \citet{MR3821525} and Section~2 of \citet{MR4319409}.
-For a review of associated kernels, which unify part of the theory for asymmetric kernels, see, e.g., \citet{MR3760293,Kokonendji_Some_2021}.
+For a review of associated kernels, which unify part of the theory for asymmetric kernels, see, e.g., \citet{MR3760293} and \cite{Kokonendji_Some_2021}.

-The asymptotic properties of the new MIG asymmetric kernel smoother $\smash{\hat{f}_{n,\mat{H}}}$ are stated in Section~\ref{sec:asymptotics}.
-Its finite-sample performance is then examined through simulation in Section~\ref{sec:simulation.study}.
-As an illustration of its practical utility, a bivariate version of $\smash{\hat{f}_{n,\mat{H}}}$ is used in Section~\ref{sec:data.application} to smooth the posterior distribution of a generalized Pareto model fitted to large electromagnetic storms.
+The asymptotic properties of the new MIG kernel density estimator $\smash{\hat{f}_{n,\mat{H}}}$ are stated in Section~\ref{sec:asymptotics}.
+Its finite-sample performance, along with that of two competing estimators, is then examined by simulation in Section~\ref{sec:simulation.study}.
+To demonstrate practical utility, a bivariate version of $\smash{\hat{f}_{n,\mat{H}}}$ is applied in Section~\ref{sec:data.application} to smooth the posterior distribution of a generalized Pareto model fitted to large electromagnetic storms.